EXPRESSCLUSTER/ExchangeServer/ExchangeServer2019/Exchange2019.md

  **Note**
   ```
-  The 1st application resource (example. appli-check-service) uses the following parameters in SetEnvironment.bat to wait for all Exchange services to be running.
+  The 1st application resource (example. appli-check-service) uses the following parameters in SetEnvironment.bat to wait
+  for all Exchange services to be running.
         RetryCount : 30
         RetryInterval : 60
   By default, the application resource waits 1800 (= RetryCount x RetryInterval)seconds for all Exchange services to be running.
-If any services are not running, the
+  If any services are not running, the application resource starts them and waits 1800 seconds for them to be running.
+Services
-  application resource starts them and waits 1800 seconds for them to be running.
-Services can take up to 3600 seconds to start.
+  can take up to 3600 seconds to start.
   It is recommended to set the Timeout value to 3600 or longer (= RetryCount x RetryInterval + some buffer).
   ```

 **STEP :-2**
 ### Adding 2nd application resource [example: appli-control-AD]

-- Right-click on the %failover group%, and then click Add Resource to add the second application resource.
+1. Click on the "+" to the right of the **%failover group%** to add the second (2nd) application resource.

-- From the drop down list, select application resource for Type, and give a name to the resource (example: appli-control-AD).
-Click Next.
+2. From the drop down list, select **Application resource** for **Type**, and give a name to the resource (example: _appli-control-AD_).
+Click **Next**.

-- Uncheck Follow the default dependency.
-Click the first application resource (example: appli-check-service) and click Add.
-Click Next.
+3. Uncheck **Follow the default dependency**.
+Click the first application resource (example: _appli-check-service_) and click **Add**.
+Click **Next**.

  <p align="center">
 <img src="Dpncy-appli-control-AD.PNG">
 </p>

-- Click Next if the default values are acceptable.
-Make changes to Retry Count or Failover Threshold first if necessary.
+4. Click **Next** if the default values are acceptable.
+Make changes to **Retry Count** or **Failover Threshold** first if necessary.

-- Check Non-Resident and set the following parameter for Start Path.
+5. Select **Non-Resident** and set the following parameter for **Start Path**:
   ```
   Start Path : ControlActiveDirectory01.bat
   Stop Path : (NULL)